bhisaac/5eFP/5eFP-SRD.md

 **Dwarven Resilience.** You have advantage on ability checks against poison, and you have resistance against poison damage.

-**Dwarven Combat Training.** You have proficiency with the battleaxe, handaxe, light hammer, and warhammer.

-~~**Tool Proficiency.** You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.~~

 **Stonecunning.** You roll all ability checks used to determine the origin of stonework with advantage.

 ### Hill Dwarf